JEreth/archiCap/README.md

 (e.g. Databases, Front-End Tools etc.) or to define layers in your architecutre (e.g. data management, data processing etc.)

 - [x] **Components** are abstract system types.
 It is important to understand that this are not concrete products, but more types of products, e.g. relational database and not MySQL.
+You can define substitutions when multiple components can be replaced by each other or if one component includes the functions of anouther (e.g. a message queue and an more sophisticated event-log)

 - [x] **Products** are concrete implementations of components.
 It is possible that there are more than one product to one component, e.g. MySQL and PostreSQL for relational databases.